jiks-sx/Firewall-Configuration-and-Testing/README.md

 By completing this task, the following skills were developed:

+- Practical understanding of Windows Firewall
-- Practical firewall configuration
+- Hands-on firewall rule configuration
-- Understanding of network access control
 - Safe use of Kali Linux for defensive testing
+- Network access control validation
 - Firewall log analysis
-- Risk and impact assessment
-- Real-world SOC and system administration mindset
+- Blue-team and SOC-oriented security mindset

 ---

 ## Deliverables

-- Firewall rules documentation
+- Deep theoretical documentation (`docs/`)
+- Step-by-step practical labs (`labs/`)
-- Practical VM-based testing results
+- Firewall configuration and testing results
-- Impact and security analysis
-- Interview-ready understanding of firewall operations
+- Interview-ready understanding of firewall concepts

 ---

 ## Disclaimer

-All testing in this repository was performed:
+All testing performed in this repository:

-- On self-owned virtual machines
+- Was conducted on self-owned systems
-- In an isolated lab environment
+- Used isolated virtual machines
-- For educational and internship purposes only
+- Was done strictly for educational and internship purposes

-Unauthorized testing of real-world systems is illegal and unethical.
+Testing real-world or unauthorized systems is illegal and unethical.

 ---

 ## Conclusion

-Firewalls are a critical security control for reducing network-based attacks.
+Firewalls are a critical defensive security control used to reduce network-based threats.
-This task demonstrates how firewalls are **configured, tested, monitored, and analyzed in real environments** using Kali Linux and Linux firewalls.
+This task demonstrates how firewalls are **configured, tested, monitored, and analyzed** using **Windows Defender Firewall** and **Kali Linux** in a controlled virtual environment.

-Firewalls do not stop all attacks, but when correctly configured and tested, they significantly reduce an organization’s attack surface.
+Firewalls alone cannot stop all attacks, but when properly configured and tested, they significantly reduce an organization’s attack surface.